WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/ARIA Comboboxes/ReadMe.txt

 });

 // Set a handler to execute every time a new value is saved to the Combobox control
-// This will override the default functionality, so the Combobox listbox will need to be closed manually if desired. myCombobox.onSelect(function(optionName, optionValue, comboboxControl, selectElement){
+// This will override the default functionality myCombobox.onSelect(function(optionName, optionValue, comboboxControl, selectElement){
 // this = comboboxControl
-// optionName = the visible string for the hidden Select option
+// optionName = the visible string for the hidden Select option that is highlighted.
-// optionValue = the value attribute for the hidden Select option
+// optionValue = the value attribute for the hidden Select option that is selected.
+This parameter changes to an array of selected option nodes when multiple is set instead.
+(Only available when using the ARIA Combobox Module R2.0 or greater.)
 // comboboxControl = the Combobox control element
 // selectElement = the hidden Select element
 // Save the new value accordingly
 // then return the saved string to prevent auto reopening of the Combobox listbox return 'saved string';
 });

+// Set multiple divider to break up list item markup properly when updated.
+// Automatically becomes available when the multiple attribute is set on the hidden select element.
+(Only available when using the ARIA Combobox Module R2.0 or greater.) myCombobox.setMultipleDivider(function(values){
+// 'values' is an array of string names for the selected option nodes. return values.join('	');
+});

+// Clear all selected options when multiple is set on the hidden select element.
+// (Only available when using the ARIA Combobox Module R2.0 or greater.) myCombobox.clearAll();

+// Set a character minimum when typing into an editable combobox before autosuggested options are rendered.
+// (Only available when using the ARIA Combobox Module R2.0 or greater.) myCombobox.setCharMin(#); // Default = 0

+// Get the current value of the hidden select element
+// Returns a value property string for single select elements, or an array of selected option DOM nodes when the multiple attribute is set on the select element.
+// (Only available when using the ARIA Combobox Module R2.0 or greater.) myCombobox.getValue();

 // Manually resynchronize the hidden Select to rebuild available Options for the Combobox listbox
 // This can be used to repopulate rendered options after remote API queries via AJAX cause the hidden Select to contain new Options